terrier-org/terrier-core/doc/quickstart_experiments.md

     ...
     Please enter your query: exit

-In responding to the query `compressed`, Terrier found document 11196 was estimated to be most relevant, scoring 6.96.
+In responding to the query `compressed`, Terrier estimated document 11196 to be most relevant, scoring 6.96.
 11196 was recorded from the DOCNO tag of the corresponding document.

 ### Batch Retrieval

 Information retrieval has a history of evaluating search effectiveness automatically, using many queries with associated relevance assessments, in a *batch* manner.
 In order to perform batch retrieval using an existing index, follow the steps described below.

 1. First of all we have to do some configuration.
 Much of Terrier's functionality is controlled by properties.
-You can pre-set these in the `etc/terrier.properties` file, or specify each on the command line.
-Some commonly used properties have short options to set these on the command-line.
+You can pre-set these in the `etc/terrier.properties` file, or specify each on the command-line.
+Some commonly used properties have short options to set these on the command-line (use `bin/terrier help <command>` to see these).
 To perform retrieval and evaluate the results of a batch of queries, we need to know:

    a.
 The location of the queries (also known as topic files) - specified using the `trec.topics` property, or the short `-t` command-line option to `batchretrieve`.